apache/activemq-artemis/docs/user-manual/en/security.md

     sam=activemq3

-The `artemis-roles.properties` defines what groups these users belong too where the key is the user and the value is a comma seperated list of the groups the user belongs to, like so:
+The `artemis-roles.properties` defines what groups these users belong too where the key is the user and the value is a comma separated list of the groups the user belongs to, like so:

     bill=user